freerange/site/soups/weeknotes/week-218-links.snip.markdown

 ### [Design Museum Designs of the Year 2013](http://designmuseum.org/exhibitions/2013/designs-of-the-year-2013)

-On Wednesday 20th the 'Designs of the Year 2013' opens at the design museum.
+On Wednesday 20th the 'Designs of the Year 2013' exhibition opens at the design museum.
 One of the nominees is gov.uk, for which we developed a large part of the Inside Government section.
 Our friend and occasional office mate [Tom Stuart](http://codon.com) has developed a demo which shows the responsive design, letting you browse simultaneously on three several devices. {by tom-ward}

 ### [Huginn](https://github.com/cantino/huginn)